aaronriekenberg/rust-parallel/README.md

 # rust-parallel

+Command-line utility to execute commands in parallel and display their output.

-Run commands in parallel, like a simple rust verision of [GNU Parallel](https://www.gnu.org/software/parallel/).
+Like a simple rust version of [GNU Parallel](https://www.gnu.org/software/parallel/).

 Just starting - more options to come :)